DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-Biopsy cost has several moving parts.
-A fine needle aspirate, where cells are drawn through a thin needle, is the least invasive and cheapest, often done in a normal consultation.
-A surgical biopsy that removes a piece of tissue, or the whole lump, needs sedation or anaesthetic and pushes the cost up.
-On top of the procedure sits the histology fee, charged by the laboratory per sample, so multiple lumps mean multiple charges.
-Urgent or specialist reporting can cost more.
-Anaesthetic complexity and your pet's size also matter.
-Corporate-owned practices price around 18.3% above independents on average per the CMA's 2026 findings, and vet fees overall are up roughly 63% since 2016.
+Biopsy cost has several moving parts, and they stack.
+A fine needle aspirate, where cells are drawn through a thin needle, is the least invasive and cheapest option, and it is often done in a normal consultation with no sedation at all.
+A surgical biopsy that removes a piece of tissue, or the whole lump, needs sedation or a general anaesthetic, and that pushes the cost up before the lab even gets involved.
+On top of the procedure sits the histology fee, charged by the laboratory per sample, so a pet with several lumps tested at once will rack up several separate charges.
+Urgent or specialist reporting, where a pathologist is asked to prioritise or give a more detailed opinion, tends to cost more too.
+Your pet's size and how straightforward the anaesthetic is also factor in.
+Ownership matters more than people expect: the Competition and Markets Authority found that corporate-owned practices charged 18.3% more on average than independent ones, and that vet prices overall rose by roughly 63% between 2016 and 2023.
+Region plays a part as well, with practices in more expensive parts of the country generally passing on higher overheads through their fees.

 How to pay less

-- Ask whether a fine needle aspirate could answer the question first, as it is cheaper and may avoid a surgical biopsy.
+- Ask whether a fine needle aspirate could answer the question first.
+It is cheaper than a surgical biopsy and sometimes rules out the need for one entirely.

-- If a lump is being removed anyway, ask whether the removal and biopsy can be combined in one anaesthetic to save a second procedure.
+- If a lump is coming out anyway, ask whether the removal and the biopsy can happen under the same anaesthetic, rather than paying for a second procedure later.

-- Request an itemised estimate that separates the procedure, anaesthetic, and histology so you understand each charge.
+- Request an itemised estimate that separates the procedure, the anaesthetic, and the histology, so you can see exactly what each part costs before you agree to anything.

-- Check your pet insurance covers diagnostics and histology, and confirm your excess, since lab fees often push a claim past it.
+- Check your pet insurance covers diagnostics and histology, not just treatment, and check your excess.
+Lab fees often push a claim over the threshold on their own.

 Common questions